 A big thank to China Business Cast team for making this happen!

 My fellow Carnet.cc author Vincent accepted to endure a live recording with questions on his experience in manufacturing in China.
 We’ve had long discussions over the past few years, always very lively.
-I am so glad that we could seat behind the mic and record 45 minutes of hands on content.
+I am so glad that we could seat behind the mic and record 45 minutes of

 Vincent, please introduce yourself

 I am one of the partners at Pinn.hk.
 We are a product development studio located in Hong Kong.
 We are mainly developing products for our owns brands Huzi and Infinity Pillow, toys and travel accessories.
 We design, manufacture, and sell online.
 I have been in Hong Kong for the past eight years, and I have been enjoying life there so far!

 Where do you find a good manufacturer to prototype

 That’s the tricky one!
 It is about understanding what the product requires in terms of expertise.
 We run the first round of due diligence based on skills needed – most often through recommendations.